chrishokamp/handycat/README.md

 * the project uses [sass](http://sass-lang.com/) and makes use of mixins and css variables in the app/styles/ directory
 * you need at least sass 3.3 -- do `sass -v` to check your version, `gem install sass` to install/update

-## Running the microservices
+## Microservices

-Depending which parts of HandyCAT you want to use, you may need to start one or more of the microservices for the application to work.
+In order to implement new features in HandyCAT, you may need to implement new backend services as well.
+These should go in the `microservices/` directory.

 ## Testing